-Determine everything you will want to carry in your backpack, which will determine the volume bag you buy.
+Determine everything you want to carry in your backpack, which will determine the volume of bag you buy.
 A good starting point is 40-50L.
 You’ll want to choose a relatively lightweight pack since you will be hiking with it for long treks.

 It’s essential to consider your trip length when picking a travel backpack.
 Great day backpacks on this list are great for just that – a day.
 At the same time, others can serve you for traveling for a week, a month, or even years.

-The ideal backpack size for traveling long term is somewhere around 60 liters.
+The ideal backpack size for traveling long-term is somewhere around 60 liters.
 Anything smaller than that is for short extended excursions.
 If you have plans to travel for several weeks, you’ll have a tough time with a pack smaller than 60 liters.
 Of course, every guy is different, but I like to travel with at least a pair of travel boots and sneakers that take up a lot of room.

 I tried out the Knack Travel Pack for the short weekend jaunt above as it was only a week.
 When combined with packing cubes, it was a great decision to leave in the hotel rooms and double as a daypack for travel.

 Elements of a Travel Backpack For Men

 You’ll want to ensure that your backpack’s main compartment is large enough to carry all your belongings while still having easy access.
 Store the heavier things at the bottom of your bag so the weight is closer to your back.
 Additional compartments are suitable for storing small items or valuables like your passport.